Chew/ChessTools/README.md

     SUPABASE_KEY="<your_key>"
     SUPABASE_SERVICE_KEY="<your_service_key>"
     ```
+5. Fill out extra `.env` options as needed
-5. Run `bun run dev` to start the development server
+6. Run `bun run dev` to start the development server
-6. Go to `localhost:3000` to view the site
+7. Go to `localhost:3000` to view the site
-7. Make changes and submit a pull request!
+8. Make changes and submit a pull request!